 There is no arguing that Turks and Caicos is a luxury travel destination.
-You can easily spend $1,500-$5,000 per person here (for a week-long vacation), but It all depends on your itinerary.
-While things can certainly add up, you can ensure that your vacation does not exceed your budget and stick to your plan.
+Depending on your itinerary, you can easily spend $1,500-$5,000 per person here (for a week-long vacation).
+While things can certainly add up, you can ensure that your holiday does not exceed your budget and stick to your plan.

 - Plan your trip as early as possible and use travel points.

-- Opt out from all inclusive hotel deals.
+- Opt out of all-inclusive hotel deals.
 While those are very convenient, you will save more when booking services individually.

-- Shop local groceries and stock up on some snacks and breakfast/lunch items.
-Skip eating at the restaurants three times a day.
-Food in Turks and Caicos is mostly imported and not cheap.
+- Shop local groceries and stock up on snacks and breakfast/lunch items.
+Skip eating at restaurants three times a day.
+Food in Turks and Caicos is mainly imported and not cheap.
 Try local restaurants.
 Keep in mind beachfront restaurants are more expensive.

-- Rent a car to avoid the taxi costs, if you plan to travel around a lot.
+- Rent a car to avoid the taxi costs if you travel a lot.

 - Cut on some excursions.
-There are a lot of beautiful things to do and see but pick something that will not break your bank.
+There are many beautiful things to do and see but pick something that will not break the bank.